dart-lang/language/working/closed-and-base/feature-specification.md

 *   Implement a type marked `base` outside of the library where it is defined.

-Any type that extends or mixes in a type marked `base` is implicitly treated as if it was also marked `base` (even when the subtype is within the same library).
+*   Extend or mix in a type marked `base` without also being marked `base`.
-*This ensures that a subtype can't escape the `base` restriction of its supertype by offering its _own_ interface that could then be implemented without inheriting the concrete implementation from the supertype.*
+    *This ensures that a subtype can't escape the `base` restriction of its supertype by offering its _own_ interface that could then be implemented without inheriting the concrete implementation from the supertype.
+Note that this restriction applies even when both types are in the same library.*

+*   Mix in a class marked `closed` or `base`. *We want to eventually move away from classes as mixins.
+We don't want to break existing uses of classes as mixins but since no existing code is using these modifiers, we can prevent classes using those modifiers from also being used as mixins.*

 A typedef can't be used to subvert these restrictions.
 When extending, implementing, or mixing in a typedef, we look at the library where type the